 - Warranty: 1 year

 Each parent was able to sit in this chair comfortably, with enough space in every direction, while still feeling snug.
 This is thanks to the slightly shorter-than-average depth and narrower armrests.
-A few of our testers confessed that they’d used an old club chair, armchair, or rocking chair as the seat in their nurseries; after some time with our pick, we’re certain that they’ll be considering ordering a Landis.
+A few of our testers confessed that they’d used an old club chair, armchair, or rocking chair as the seat in their nurseries; after some time with our pick, we’re certain that they’ll be considering ordering an Everston.

 Dutailier Modern Round Back Glider Combo